“There’s no organs … What’s happened to all the organs?”

-Morgan went to inspect the tent, which was flapping in the wind.
+Morgan went to inspect the tent, which was flapping in the wind like a wounded bird.
 There was no other sign of life.
 The opening was turned away from the clearing, and as Morgan approached it he spied a bloodied head.
 It was a brown-haired, red-bearded man, lying flat on his back, surrounded by more blood than Morgan had ever seen in one place.
 The ground was disturbed all around him; there’d been one helluva fight.
-The rotten, rusty smell of death went up Morgan’s nose and into his throat.
+The rotten, rusty smell of death crept up Morgan’s nose and into his throat.

 Grieves joined him.
 “Christ in heaven!” she cried.
-“What on earth did that?”
+“What the bloody hell did that?”

 Morgan crouched next to the man, who was dressed in beige trousers and a two-toned grey-and-green fishing jacket.
-He looked to be in his mid-thirties, pudgy body, pockmarked face, crooked teeth, dirty fingernails – a pretty typical male for this area.
+He looked to be in his mid-thirties; pudgy body, pockmarked face, crooked teeth, dirty fingernails – a pretty typical male for this part of the country.
 But what had been done to him was far from typical.
 It looked like his head had been bashed against a rock, which was now lodged in the back of his cranium.
 Whatever had killed him had torn away his clothes so it could mutilate him – judging from the volume and spread of the blood, in a demented frenzy of violence.

-“There’s no organs,” observed Grieves, a hand over her mouth and nose.
-She peered inside the empty cavity.
+“There’s no organs,” observed Grieves, a hand covering her mouth and nose.
+She leaned over Morgan’s shoulder and peered inside the empty cavity.
 “What’s happened to all the organs?”

 “Still thinking werewolves,” muttered Grieves, stepping away.

-Turning to the tent, Morgan pulled aside the door flap.
-The walls of the tent, the ground, the bedding – it seemed even the air itself – were red with blood.
-In a corner of the tent lay a blond boy in a blue-striped shirt and black jeans.
-As Morgan approached, he could see the the boy’s head was also bashed in.
+Climbing to his feet, Morgan went up to the tent and pulled aside the door flap.
+The polyester walls, the ground, the bedding – it seemed even the air itself – were red with blood.
+In a corner of the tent lay the crumpled body of a blond boy in a blue-striped shirt and black jeans, his body battered and broken.
+As Morgan approached, he could see the boy’s head was also bashed in.
 A bloodied rock lay next to the body.

 “Dear Lord,” breathed Grieves at the door.
 “Same as the old man.”